The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

-The luminosity of turbulent radiative mixing layers is predominantly due to enthalpy flux (i.e., mass conversion from hot to cold medium) and not due to dissipation of kinetic energy (cf. \citealp{Ji_2019, Tan_2021}).
-We checked that this is also true in the case with viscosity (cf. Appendix~\ref{app:mdot_L}), specifically also that viscous heating plays a negligible role.\footnote{We checked that viscous dissipation (RHS of equation~\ref{eqn:energy_eq}) contributes negligibly to $Q$ by switching off the relevant terms explicitly and found no differences in the overall cooling. }
+The luminosity of TRMLs is predominantly due to enthalpy flux (i.e., mass conversion from hot to cold medium) and not due to dissipation of kinetic energy (see \citealp{Ji_2019, Tan_2021}).
+We checked that this is also true in the case with viscosity (see Appendix~\ref{app:mdot_L}), specifically also that viscous heating plays a negligible role.\footnote{We checked that viscous dissipation (RHS of Eq.~\ref{eqn:energy_eq}) contributes negligibly to $Q$ by switching off the relevant terms explicitly and found no differences in the overall cooling. }

-To study quantitatively the difference in results with and without viscosity, we measure the surface brightness $Q$ in each case for each $\mathrm{Da_{mix}}$.
-This surface brightness is calculated by measuring the total luminosity of the box $L_{\rm rad}$, and dividing it by the area of the interface ($Q = L_{\rm rad} / \lambda^2$).
+To study the difference in results with and without viscosity in a quantitative way, we need to measure the surface brightness $Q$ in each case for each $\mathrm{Da_{mix}}$.
+This surface brightness is calculated by measuring the total luminosity of the box $L_{\rm rad}$ and dividing it by the area of the section of the box ($Q = L_{\rm rad} / \lambda^2$).

-Fig.~\ref{fig:Q_comparison} shows the effect of viscosity for the simulations with weakest cooling (left panel) and the simulations with the strongest cooling (right panel) considered.
-Note that the dark blue lines correspond to the \textit{No visc} run, considering the estimated numerical viscosity.
-Although visually viscosity suppresses the development of turbulence in the weakest regime (see top panel of Fig.~\ref{fig:temp_slices}), the surface brightness obtained after several $\tau_{\mathrm{KH}}$ is very similar in all cases.
+In Fig.~\ref{fig:Q_comparison} we show the effect of viscosity for the simulations with weakest cooling (left panel) and the simulations with the strongest cooling (right panel) considered.
+Note that the dark blue lines correspond to the "No visc" run, considering the estimated numerical viscosity.
+Although visually viscosity suppresses the development of turbulence in the weakest regime (see the top panel of Fig.~\ref{fig:temp_slices}), the surface brightness obtained after several $\tau_{\mathrm{KH}}$ is very similar in all cases.

-In the case of strong cooling (right panel of Fig.~\ref{fig:Q_comparison})\footnote{Since for $\mathrm{Da_{mix}} > 1$, $t_{\mathrm{cool}} < \tau_{\mathrm{KH}}$, we run the simulations for less Kelvin-Helmholtz times.} the differences become larger, with an increase of $Q$ with viscosity.
-This might be counter-intuitive if one thinks of viscosity suppressing the turbulent movement and, therefore, the cooling process.
-This will be analyzed in more detail in \S\ref{sec:strong_cooling}.
+In the case of strong cooling (right panel of Fig.~\ref{fig:Q_comparison}),\footnote{Since for $\mathrm{Da_{mix}} > 1$, $t_{\mathrm{cool}} < \tau_{\mathrm{KH}}$, we run the simulations for less Kelvin-Helmholtz times.} the differences become greater, with an increase of $Q$ with viscosity.
+This might be counterintuitive if we are thinking of viscosity as a force suppressing the turbulent movement and, therefore, the cooling process.
+This is analyzed in more detail in Sect. \ref{sec:strong_cooling}.